A1eksMa/groq/README.md

 To use API you need the Groq API token from [console.groq.com](https://console.groq.com).

-The main endpoint of API to transfer at original Groq API 8 params:
+The main endpoint of the API transfer to original Groq API 8 params.
 Build the dictionary with a Groq API parametres and send a POST request to API.
 ```
 groq_api_params = {